github/docs/data/reusables/dependency-submission/dependency-submission-api-beta.md

 {% note %}

-**Note:** The Dependency submission API is currently in beta and subject to change
+**Note:** The Dependency submission API is currently in public beta and subject to change.

 {% endnote %}